CompNeuroTchuGroup/TchuSNNet/README_ParameterFile.md

 - sigmaCurrent: the standard deviation of the external input.
 Here, there is only one step for the whole simulation and the standard deviation is 1mV/s for both populations.

 ## Recorder Parameters
 Each line is a type of output file that can be generated from the simulation.
-More information is available in the Output Files Wiki.
+More information is available in [Output Files](README_OutputFiles.md).
 In the default case, all values are set to 0, so only the default Data file is created.
 The parameter binSize determines the size of the bins with which time is binned.
 Here, the value is 10 ms, so the Data file will report averages over 10ms of various states of the system.

 ## Synaptic Parameters
 Every pair of population has its own Synapse object.
 Here, we have the four: 0<-0, 1<-0, 0<-1 and 1<-1 (first number is postsynaptic population, second presynaptic).
 Each of them is defined separately.

 - type: the model used for the synapse.
 Here, all four are set to Current Synapse, which is the simplest case: current-based synapses, without plasticity and the PSP is applied at a single time point.
+- connected: either 'true' or 'false'.
+Allows you to skip a certain Synapse between two populations, and avoid its required computations during the simulation.
 - D_min and D_max: these parameters define the range of synaptic delays.
 Each synapse has its own synaptic delay D which is randomly generated at the start of the simulation.
 D is randomly distributed between D_min and D_max.
 Here, D_min and D_max are both set to 0 for all synapses, so the PSP is applied at the same time step as the presynaptic spike in all synapses.
 - J: the synaptic strength.
 This is the value of the PSP (the change in potential on the postsynaptic neuron upon presynaptic spike).
 Note that this is the only point at which we define which population is excitatory and which is inhibitory.
 Here, the population 0 is E and the population 1 is I: we set all EPSPs to 0.001 mV and IPSPs to -0.005mV.
 - Jpot and Ppot: Some synapses can be potentiated.
 With a probability of Ppot, synapses have a Synaptic strength of Jpot instead of J. Here, Ppot is set to 0 in all synapses, so no synapse is potentiated.
 - connectivity type: the rule for neuron connections.
 Here, it is set to RandomConnectivity in all synapses.
-This connectivity rule ensures that each neuron gets the same number of connections, which is determined from the probability of connection and the number of neurons in the presynaptic population: C=p*N. For each presynaptic neuron, its presynaptic connections are randomly drawn from the presynaptic population.
+This connectivity rule ensures that each neuron gets the same number of connections, which is determined from the probability of connection and the number of neurons in the presynaptic population: $C=p*N$.
+For each presynaptic neuron, its presynaptic connections are randomly drawn from the presynaptic population.
 Here, the connection probability (ConnectProba) is set to 5% in all synapse.
+### Branched parameters
+In case the morphology model used works on branched dendrites, the following parameters will apply:
+- target_branch: It can be either 'ordered' (starts allocation at branch 0), 'random', or a specific branch ID (from zero onwards).
+In the future, subregion implementation will allow to target multiple branches.

 The ParameterOption file is a catalogue of existing classes and can be used to check the other available classes for Stimulus, Neuron, Synapse and connectivity.
 It also shows the parameters which must be defined for each, and the recognized syntax.